SodiumZH/ProjectAS/README.md

 ### Overview

+Project AS (Aden Story) is a Lineage 2 fan-game project together with development of a third-person RPG pack.

 NaPackTP (Na Pack Third Person) is an integrated series of modules for variable types of third-person RPG games for UE4.
+The codes reusable in other similar game projects will be added into NaPackTP as independent modules.
 Now it contains Utility (basic dependency), ItemSystem (for item management) and MobSystem (for creatures, players, monsters, NPCs, etc.).

-Currently the aim of this project has temporarily transferred to a system of characters, creatures, actions and combats named NaMobSystem.

 ### Progress

 Utility is expanding while other modules are developed.
 MobSystem's basic movement and combat has been finished.
 For character management (player controller) item system is needed, so it's paused now.
-ItemSystem is in development currently.
-2022/01/19
+In ItemSystem the item container/bag/typedata/UI has primarily finished, but some are pending debugging.
+Currently an Editor debugging system is being added in ProjAS files which will finally become the main game body.
+2022/11/12

 ### About